fastlane/fastlane/match/README.md

 Neither solution is pretty.
 It's one of those _trade-off_ things.
 Do you care more about **not** having an extra account sitting around, or do you care more about having the :sparkles: of auto-syncing of credentials.

 #### Encryption password
-Once you've decided which approach to take, all that's left to do is to set your encryption password as secret environment variable named `MATCH_PASSWORD`.
-Match will pick this up when it's run.
+Once you've decided which approach to take, all that's left to do is to set your encryption password as secret environment variable named `MATCH_PASSWORD`. `match` will pick this up when it's run.

 ### Nuke